neo-project/docs/docs/en-us/node/gui/advanced.md

 # Election and Voting

-Using NEO-GUI you can elect candidates and vote for NEO consensus nodes.
-After all the NEO consensus nodes reach a consensus through the DBFT algorithm, new blocks are generated.
-Voting for consensus nodes is conducted constantly in real time in the NEO blockchain.
+Using Neo-GUI you can elect candidates and vote for Neo consensus nodes.
+After all the Neo consensus nodes reach a consensus through the DBFT algorithm, new blocks are generated.
+Voting for consensus nodes is conducted constantly in real time in the Neo blockchain.
 The main process is:

-1. NEO nodes register as candidates
+1. Neo nodes register as candidates
 2. NEO token holders vote for candidates
-3. NEO blockchain determines the consensus nodes based on the number of candidates and their votes cast.
+3. Neo blockchain determines the consensus nodes based on the number of candidates and their votes cast.

 ## Election